 I also work with NSMRL, Agent Oriented Software, Charles River Analytics, and SIFT.
 I've consulted also with several small and large companies on cognitive modeling and HCI projects.

-I'm an associate editor for Cognitive Systems Research and IEEE Transactions on Systems and Humans, and was on the editorial board for Human Factors.
+I'm an associate editor for IEEE Transactions on Human-Machine Systems, and was on the editorial board for Human Factors and Cognitive Systems Research.
 I also edit a book series, the Oxford Series on Cognitive Models and Architectures for Oxford University Press.
 I've run the BRIMS conference for 3 years with Bill Kennedy and Brad Best, and these have generated 3 special issues in the Computational and Mathematical Organization Theory journal (noted below).

 Our research group has been funded through a number of sources, including the ONR, DTRA, MCWL, DARPA, NSMRL, and the MoD, DERA, DRA, Dstl, and DSTO.

 I maintain a mailing list for the International Confernece on Cognitive Modeling with about 600 members. email me if you want to be added or have something that they would be interested in hearing about.

 My research group is the Applied Cognitive Science (ACS) Lab at Penn State.
 The main web site is http://acs.ist.psu.edu.

 Foundations for user-centered Design: What system designers need to know about people, Ritter, Baxter, & Churchill (2014), Springer.
 We also have a small web site of supplemental materials [Web site with slides, extra references, etc.] It has been used at several universities in the US and the UK.

 Running behavioral studies with human participants